kvakvs/hge/README.md

 For original readme file refer to Original_README.txt

+# Support & Questions

+For those times when you absolutely need help, there is the Discord channel: https://discord.gg/TdjamHt

 # ANNOUNCEMENT

 DirectX8 support has ended.
 There will be no assistance with DirectX8